Why Breast Reduction?

 Some cases of macromastia may be considered a medical condition that results in harmful side effects.
 In such cases, your doctor may prescribe breast reduction surgery as a treatment for your condition.
 However, insurance companies typically require reports from multiple specialists regarding your condition, attempted treatments and documentation over the course of several months and up to one year.
-Please contact us for more information regarding medical insurance coverage for breast reduction surgery at The Michael Horn Center for Plastic Surgery.
+Please contact us for more information regarding medical insurance coverage for breast reduction surgery at Michael Horn Plastic Surgery & Med Spa.

 What Should I Expect During My Consultation Visit?